XClose

 answer: "Hey, CBE Mike Palin."

-Writing greetings_repo/greetings/test/fixtures/samples.yaml
+Writing greetings_repo/tests/fixtures/samples.yaml

 We can now run pytest